Chlamydomonas nivalis: Habitat and ecologyC. nivalis has been reported worldwide in mountainous regions, polar regions, or snowfields of every continent.Uetake, J.; Yoshimura, Y.; Nagatsuka, N.; Kanda, H. (2012). "Isolation of oligotrophic yeasts from supraglacial environments of different altitude on the Gulkana Glacier (Alaska)". FEMS Microbiol Ecol 82 (2): 279–286. doi: 10.1111/j.1574-6941.2012.01323.x. It is the most abundant snow algae and typically composes the majority of cells identified in specimens taken from various sample sites. Most habitats these algae reside in are very different from other species of the rest of the genus Chlamydomonas. This includes, but is not limited to snow, rock surfaces, soil, meltwater, and cryoconite holes.Lukes, M.; Prochazkova, L.; Shmidt, V.; Nedbalova, L.; Kaftan, D. (2014). "Temperature dependence of photosynthesis and thylakoid lipid composition in the red snow alga Chlamydomonas cf. nivalis (Chlorophyceae)". FEMS Microbiol. Ecol. 89 (2): 303-315. doi: 10.1111/1574-6941.12299Säwström, C.; Mumford, P.; Marshall, W.; Hodson, A.; Laybourn-Parry, J. (2002). "The microbial communities and primary productivity of cryoconite holes in an Arctic glacier (Svalbard 79°N)". Polar Biology. 25 (8): 591-596.

 As winter approaches, the cells will approach the last stage of their life cycle.
-The orange cells mature into red cysts, the form in which it will remain for the remainder and longest portion of its life cycle.
-Cells at this stage are most resistant to harsh environmental conditions.
+The orange cells mature into red cysts, the form in which it will remain for the remainder and longest portion of its life cycle.Williams, W. E.; Gorton, H. L.; Vogelmann, T. C. (2003).
+"Surface gas-exchange processes of snow algae".
+Proc.
+Natl.
+Acad.
+Sci.
+USA.
+100 (2): 562-566. doi: 10.1073/pnas.0235560100 Cells at this stage are most resistant to harsh environmental conditions.
 Inorganic and organic materials such as bacteria, fungi, and dust particles coat the mucilage layer of the cell wall.
 The inorganic impurities were found to be rich in silicon, iron, and aluminum.
 These elements can also be taken up into the cellular compartment and stored in vacuoles and may be an important source of mineral supply.
 The cell wall, as the boundary that protects the inner contents of the cell from the harsh conditions in its habitat, is very rigid and hard to destroy.
 It also may play a role in protecting the algal cells from desiccation during the freeze-thaw cycle alternations during seasonal changes.
-The spherical immotile red cysts range from 35-40 µm in diameter.
-The cell contains one central chloroplast that has a naked pyrenoid, ribosomes, starch grains, and numerous small grana stacks composed of 3-7 thylakoids within it.
+The spherical immotile red cysts range from 35-40 μm in diameter.
+The cell contains one central chloroplast that has a naked pyrenoid, ribosomes, starch grains, and numerous small grana stacks composed of 3-7 thylakoids within it.Holzinger, A.; Lutz, C. (2006).
+"Algae and UV irradiation: Effects on ultrastructure and related metabolic functions".
+Micron 37 (3): 190–207. doi: 10.1016/j.micron.2005.10.015.
 Negatively charged phosphatidylglycerol composes the majority of the thylakoid membranes.
 The thylakoid membrane lipid composition can also be changed to enhance lipid fluidity in response to lower temperatures.
 An undulated membrane encloses the chloroplast.
 Lipid bodies and carotenoid globules surround the plastid.
 A red secondary pigment, astaxanthin and esterified derivatives of it, accumulates up to 20 times the amount of chlorophyll a in the cytoplasmic lipid bodies of mature red spores.
 Astaxanthin protects the chloroplast from excessive light by absorbing a portion of it before it reaches the photosynthetic apparatus which subsequently prevents photoinhibition and UV damage.
 The absorbed radiation is converted to heat, aiding in the melt of nearby snow and ice crystals to access needed nutrients and liquid water.
 Astaxanthin can also act as a metabolic sink for the metabolically active spores that do not divide.